httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 nullifying the protection offered by encryption.
 Thus, if the same input keying material is reused, then the salt parameter MUST be unique each time.
 This ensures that the content encryption key is not reused.
-An implementation SHOULD generate a random salt parameter for every message; a counter could achieve the same result.
+An implementation SHOULD generate a random salt parameter for every message.

 ## Data Encryption Limits {#limits}